electricimp/JSONParser/README.md

 # Squirrel JSON Parser

-Parses JSON into Squirrel data types.
+This library parses JSON into Squirrel data types.

 **To add this library to your project, add** `#require "JSONParser.nut:1.0.0"` **to the top of your code.**